 Keeping a clean litter box isn’t just about scooping either.
 Depending on the type of litter you use, the frequency with which you scoop it, and the number of cats in your household, litter should be replaced about every two weeks.

 You probably don’t want to dig into a big plate of spoiled food—and surprise!—neither does your cat.
-Not only does stale or spoiled food taste bad, but it can make your cat sick, too.
+Not only does raw or spoiled food taste bad, but it can make your cat sick, too.
 Bacteria such as Salmonella and Staphylococcus can grow in food that’s been exposed for too long, especially in the warmer months.

 Cats Hate Yucky Medicine

 When you’re feeling lousy, the last thing you want to do is down some yucky tasting medicine.
 And the same holds true for your cat.
-When taking medication, many cats foam at the mouth, hold the pill in their esophagus, or just spit it back out.
+When taking medication, many cats foam at the mouth, or just spit it back out.

 Whether your cat needs medication for a cold or infection or has a chronic condition that requires the ongoing administering of medication, it’s vital to make the experience a bit more palatable for kitty.

 First, train your cat to be comfortable having its face and mouth handled; associate the sensations with something positive by rewarding it with a small treat.
 Then, establish a medication schedule, so it knows what to expect and when.

 If you’re still having issues with administering pills, there are lots of soft treats with pockets designed for holding pills.Continue to 5 of 7 below.

 Cats Hate Overly Aggressive Petting

 If you have a cat, you know there are only certain areas it will allow you to pet—and if you pet the wrong part, it will hiss, scratch, or bite.
 Cats can be extremely sensitive to tactile stimuli, so it’s important to be aware of where and how you’re petting them.

 Whether battling over food, space, toys or their humans’ attention, cats can become jealous of one another.
-Unfortunately, this jealousy can manifest as aggression and, depending on the situation, misdirected aggression.
+Unfortunately, in some cases this jealousy or resource guarding can manifest as aggression and, depending on the situation, misdirected aggression.

 Cats Hate Loud Noises